-Co-ordinating the messages of spokespeople with the rest of the organisation is also a marketing activity.
+Co-ordinating the messages of spokespeople with the rest of the organisation is also a marketing activity with SEO services included.
 Many spokespeople focus on their own narrow slice of the organisation.
 When speaking with analysts, however, they can struggle to join up the picture with the firm’s firm of the market.
 Instead of focussing on the way in which technology is developing, spokespeople need to focus on what is changing in the customer community.
 That’s a tricky standpoint to master, and one that requires a marketing standpoint.
 We’ll take about that more when we discuss the third credo next week.

 Because AR can play a powerful role in testing and developing messages, it’s often best if AR is part of the marketing organisation.
 However there’s a difference between marketing and the marketing department.
 If marketing is about identifying, anticipating and satisfying consumers’ requirements then the marketing process is most organisations is in product management, and not in the so-called marketing department.
 What is called marketing is often only promotion.

 If the marketing department is disconnected from the whole marketing process, then AR has to try to connect up outside the marketing department, and especially link into business development and product management.
 AR has to maximise the alignment between AR the rest of the organization.
 Our view is the focus has to be on marketing, the process of understanding and meeting needs.
 However, that means sometimes tensions will exist between AR and the the marketing department.